Episcopal High School (Bellaire, Texas): History

-Founded in 1983 by a group of Houston business and Episcopal Church leaders, the school opened its doors in the fall of 1984 to 150 students in grades nine and ten.
+Founded in 1983 by a group of Houston business and Episcopal Church leaders, the school opened in fall 1984 with 150 students in grades nine and ten.
 The founders, led by The Rt.
-Rev. Maurice M. Benitez, established the School as an institution of the Diocese.
-To introduce the school to Houston, the founders did extensive marketing via newspapers, television, and educational publications.
+Rev. Maurice M. Benitez, established the school as an institution of the Diocese.
 The founding headmaster, Rev. Warren R. "Jess" Borg, served until 1995, when Edward C. "Ned" Becker was appointed the second Head of School.
 After Ned Becker retired in 2007, he was replaced by C. Edward "Ned" Smith as the third Head of School.

 A complete campus, with buildings in need of extensive repair, was purchased in 1983 from Houston developer Wayne Duddlesten, who had purchased the 34 acre site from the Sisters of the Incarnate Word and Blessed Sacrament.
 Formerly housing the Marian High School and the Congregation of the Sisters of the Incarnate Word and Blessed Sacrament, a convent and a co-ed high school, the property had been vacant for several years before Duddlesten purchased it.
-Duddlesten wished to build a high-rise building, but area residents complained.
-He instead sold the building to the developers of the school.
+Duddlesten sold the building to the developers of the school.

-After 15 years of fundraising, the campus debt was retired and a $42 million campaign for new buildings and endowment was initiated.
-In 2001, the campaign ended with the construction of a new classroom building and library, a student center, a gymnasium, and a field house, track, and stadium complex.

 In 2008, the school planned an expansion worth $50 million.
 It sought approval from the Bellaire city government.

 In 2012, the Jack T. Trotter Academic & Sciences Building was opened.
 The two-story, 78000 sqft building contains 23 classrooms including 12 science labs and a performing arts lobby.

 In 2017, the Hildebrand Athletic Center was opened.
 The 67,061 sq ft building supports year-round athletics programs.
 It includes a 6,800 sq ft weight room, cheer/wrestling room, trophy hallway, and a 4,500 sq ft alumni room with a 1,000 sq ft terrace.
 It is also home to the Alkek Gym, which is the largest gym in the Southwest Preparatory Conference, holding 1500 spectators.

-In November 2018, the new Underwood Student Center opened its doors.
-The more than 30,000‑square‑foot building features a dining hall on the first floor with seating for 500, a renovated kitchen and servery, a small raised stage, drop‑down video screen, surround sound, Forrest Place coffee bar, and a glass‑walled art gallery.
-The second floor features offices for grade‑level deans and two innovation classrooms/STEM labs.
+In November 2018, the new Underwood Student Center opened.
+The more than 30,000‑square‑foot building has a dining hall on the first floor with seating for 500, a renovated kitchen and servery, a stage, drop‑down video screen, surround sound, Forrest Place coffee bar, and a glass‑walled art gallery.

-The Four Pillars

-The Episcopal High School curriculum is based on Four Pillars: academics, arts, athletics, and religion.